airsplay/vokenization/README.md

 ## Visually-Supervised Language Model (vlm)

 ### Pre-Training with VLM
 As discussed in Sec.
-2 of the paper, we use visually-supervised language model to pre-train the model with visual supervision.
+2 of the [paper](https://arxiv.org/pdf/2010.06775.pdf), we use previous generated vokens to pre-train the model with visual supervision.
-The visual supervision comes from the previous vokenization process.

 #### Wiki103
 After the [vokenization process](#the-vokenization-process) of wiki103,